 - Own your resentment.
 It may not be pretty, but it’s got your best interests at heart.
 So say thank you and pay attention.

 - Identify the line that’s been crossed.
 What value, principle or boundary of yours has been transgressed?
-And what/when was the specific transgression?
+What/when was the specific transgression?

 - Take a stand, so you can push the situation ‘back behind the line.’
 Renegotiate an agreement that doesn’t feel right.
 Express your concern about something you may have stayed silent about.
 This will probably feel uncomfortable.
 Good – that means you’re on the right track.
 Feel free to start small.